peacefulotter/Multiplayer-ARPG/CONCEPTION.md

 ######NetworkMove(Packet02Move movePacket)
 As by the MovableNetworkEntity this allows the server to move the entity.
 ######NetworkARPGPlayerHandler

 NetworkARPGPlayer has it's own interaction handler that also implements NARPGInteractionVisitor as the interactions with networked versions of the main game differ from the single-player version.

+####NetworkArrow
+The network arrow is also a MovableNetworkEntity.

+It is quite similar to the Arrow projectile in ARPG, except that it only interacts on the server side and then sends corresponding updates to the clients.
+##Networking

+#####Connection Interface
+The connection interface is implemented by both the Server and Client.

+###Server

+most importantly the server class keeps a list of all it's active connections and handles sending data to all or a single connection.
+It keeps listening for new connections and creates a new ConnectionHandler thread when it makes a new connection.

+###Client

+Has a single ConnectionHandler that it uses to communicate with the Server.
+Also handles login once connection has been made.

+###ConnectionHandler

+Handles sending, receiving and basic data processing between Server and Client.
+It sends data in bytes and decodes it using processIncomingData and calls the corresponding function in NARPG for every valid Packet

+Also checks for time out of connection and stops the thread if there is an error or no connection for too long.

+Usually sends all data received from one client to all others.
+###Packets
+Packets provide basic functionality to serialize and deserialize different events or state changes happening to specific network entities.

+Each packet type is identified by the first two bytes as they each accomplish a specific task
+#####Packet00Spawn
+spawns a NetworkEntity.
+Uses NetworkEntities enum to serialize which of type of network entity needs to be spawned and initialState to set the state of the entity on spawn.
+#####Packet01Login
+Used by client to initialise correct ConnectionHandler connectionId and to request the SpawnPackets of all current networkentities to get up to date with the server state.
+#####Packet02Move
+Used to move the player, only affects player instanes that do not have client authority.
+#####Packet03Update
+Uses HashMap<String,String> to store state changes as hash maps containing strings for both the key and value can easily be serialized.
+#####Packet04Chat
+Doesn't have an objectId and has a string as it's only argument.
+Just adds an announcement to the ServerAnnouncements.
+#####Packet05Logout
+Used to indicate the closure of a ConnectionHandler and handles removing of the corresponding player
+#####Packet06Despawn
+Despawns a network entity.
+Removes it from networkEntitys and unregisters it from the NetworkArena area
 ## Movement
  - dash [PRESS A] : the player makes a dash (move quickly and forward by a couple of cells)